-BlackIceTM Plum (Prunus 'Lydecker' PP16,621)
+BlackIceTM Plum (Prunus 'Lydecker')

-Height: 8-12' Width: 8-10' Zone: 4-8 Bloom: Late April Ripens: Early August BlackIceTM is a cross between a cherry plum and a conventional Japanese dessert plum resulting in large fruit with superior winter hardiness and an early ripening date.
+Height: 8-12' Width: 8-10' Zone: 4-8 Bloom: Late April Ripens: Early August BlackIce is a cross between a cherry plum and a conventional Japanese dessert plum resulting in large fruit with superior winter hardiness and an early ripening date.
 Has been shown to be hardy and produce fruit to Zone 3b.
 Naturally compact growth makes it easy to manage.
 Requires a different variety of plum tree for a pollinator to produce fruit.
-Use 'Waneta' or American Plum for pollination.